 For example: https://demo-latest.axonius.com/dashboard/explorer?search=%s

-To search for assets directly from Google Chrome, in the address bar, type "Axonius", press Tab or Space and then type the text to be searched.
+To search for assets directly from Google Chrome, in the address bar, type "Axonius", press Tab or Space, and then type the text to search for.
 For example: